KonstantinosF/Upsampling-LC-Maps-Using-Machine-Learning/README.md

 ## Steps
 1. Degine the year of interest and draw two polygons; one representing the are where training samples will be extracted and another one which depicts the area we are interested to segment.
+Name the first area as "geo" and the second area as "geo_small".
 2. Prepare the ground truth labels.
 3. Interpolate gaps from cloudy pixels and apply smoothing.
 4. Build the feature space.